Compare the best rates from 8 car insurance companies in California.

 $5,000 property damage per accident.
 This is the maximum dollar amount that pays for damage that you cause in an accident.

 These numbers reflect the minimum limits required in California but higher coverage amounts are available with most companies.
+These minimums will provide you with the cheapest insurance rate.

 If you happen to find yourself pulled over by a police officer in California you won't have to rifle through your glovebox wondering if you remembered to replace that expired insurance card last month.
 Instead, you can provide proof of coverage with your smartphone.